stripe/veneur/README.md

 ## Lack of Host Tags

 By definition the hostname is not applicable to metrics that Veneur processes.
 Note that if you do include a hostname tag, Veneur will **not** strip it for you.
+Veneur will add it's own hostname as configured to metrics sent to Datadog.

 # Performance

 Veneur aims to be highly performant.
-In local testing with sysctl defaults on a mixed wireless and wired network and 2 clients, running on a 8-core i7-2600K with 16GB of RAM, Veneur was able to sustain ~95k metrics processed per second, with flushes every 10 seconds.
+In local testing with sysctl defaults on a mixed wireless and wired network and 2 clients, running on a 8-core i7-2600K with 16GB of RAM and `workers: 4` in it's config, Veneur was able to sustain ~95k metrics processed per second, with flushes every 10 seconds.
 Tests used ~18,000 metric name & tag combinations.

 ![Benchmark](/benchmark.png?raw=true "Benchmark")